SEO for Sydney Solar Installers

 Local SEO Playbook: Owning the Map Pack

-For solar companys, the Google Map Pack (the three local results shown above organic listings) drives more enquiries than any other search feature.
-When someone searches "installer near me" or "tax installer [suburb]," the Map Pack appears first — and the top three listings capture over 60% of clicks.
+For solar companies, the Google Map Pack (the three local results shown above organic listings) drives more enquiries than any other search feature.
+When someone searches "solar installer near me" or "solar panels [suburb]," the Map Pack appears first — and the top three listings capture over 60% of clicks.

 Map Pack Domination Checklist